aowen87/cvgTools/README.md

  For starters, each command requires the following arguments:

  * --input\_type: the type of input file.
-Acceptable types are bed files, denoted as "b", and bed [coverage files](#bc_files), denoted as "c".
-It is important to note, however, that most of the available commands only accept bed coverage files at the moment.
+Acceptable types are bed files, denoted as "b", and genome [coverage files](#bcFiles), denoted as "c".
+It is important to note, however, that most of the available commands only accept genome coverage files at the moment.

  * --input: the path to the actual input file.